-120 Introduction to Quality Systems 3 Credit Hours 3 Billable Contact Hours
+120 Introduction to Quality Systems 3 Credit Hours 3 Billable Contact Hours Prerequisite: RDG 090 or qualifying scores on ACT or COMPASS tests

 This course is designed to provide students with a working knowledge of the major systems of a modern industrial quality assurance program.
 Students will examine opportunities for quality improvement through the implementation of lean systems and mistake/error proofing.
 Emphasis will be placed on quality engineering elements dealing with quality planning, corrective and preventive action, measurement and continual improvement.
 Techniques used are relevant in manufacturing and service organizations.